 To meet global commitments and avoid the worst impacts of climate change, it’s imperative we reduce the carbon emissions we add to the atmosphere each day.
-But, the science now shows that emissions reductions alone will not be enough to limit global warming to 1.5°C. We must also physically remove carbon dioxide from the atmosphere.
+But, the science now shows that emissions reductions alone will not be enough to limit global warming to 1.5°C. We must also remove excess carbon dioxide from the atmosphere.

-There are a number of forms of carbon removal, and Direct Air Capture (DAC) with geological storage is one of the technological tools that can be used for this purpose.
+There are a number of forms of carbon removal, and Direct Air Capture with geological storage is one of the technological tools that can be used for this purpose.
 In the near term, carbon removal solutions like DAC will help us bring global emissions down to zero much faster.
 In the future, once deep emissions cuts have been made, carbon removal will likely be needed to bring the overall level of CO2 in our atmosphere back down to levels deemed safe by scientists.

 To learn more about the different types of carbon removal and why it’s a necessary part of climate mitigation, check out this great video explainer by World Resources Institute.